Meshemethequater

 Meshemethequater (1690 or 1691–1758) also known as Big Hominy, Great Huminy, Misemeathaquatha, Missemediqueety, or Big Hannoana was a Pekowi Shawnee chief from western Pennsylvania.
 Although he was a respected warrior, he is best known for participating in peace conferences that prevented war between English settlers and the Shawnees.
 In 1745 he joined Peter Chartier and other Shawnees who chose loyalty to New France, but after three years he returned to Pennsylvania and apologized.
 His date and place of death are unknown.

 Early life and family

 He was the son of Tamenebuck Cornstalk and a grandson of Straight Tail Meaurroway Opessa (1630-1709).
 He was a cousin of Peter Chartier (1690-1759), another grandson of Straight Tail Meaurroway Opessa.
-At the time of his birth, Opessa's band of Pekowi Shawnee had just arrived in what is now western Pennsylvania and were camped where the Ohio River forks into the Monongahela River and the Allegheny River, the present-day site of Pittsburgh.
+At the time of his birth, Opessa's band of Pekowi Shawnee had just arrived in what is now western Pennsylvania and were camped where the Monongahela River and the Allegheny River join to form the Ohio River, the present-day site of Pittsburgh.
 One source states that in 1711 Meshemethequater married an older sister of Nonhelema (1718–1786), but nothing is known of his children.